JohnDevlopment/simpleLevel/doc/tcl.md

 A command linked to C function \_private\_LevelCommand in tcl.cc.
 The next argument is one of the following:

 * background
-* test

 ### background
 ``background`` is a subcommand for manipulating the background layers and color in the level. it has the following options:

 * color
-* test
+* offsety

 #### color
 ``color`` changes the background color.
-It accepts three additional arguments: red, green, and blue.
-All three options are the red green and blue components of a color; each can be 0-255.
+Its syntax is as follows: `level background color red green blue`.
+The red, green and blue values can be from 0 to 255.
+The alpha channel is 255 by default.

-#### test
+#### offsety
-``test`` does not do anything.
+`offsety` changes the Y position of the selected background layer.
+Its syntax is as follows: `level background offsety bgnum value`. *bgnum* is a lookup into an array where the XY positions of the background layers are kept. *value* is just an integer that gets added to the selected background layer's Y position.

 ## Examples
     level background color 255 0 0
-    level background test
+    level background offsety 1 352
-    level test

 ## GetHash
 A command linked to \_private\_GetHash.
 Here is the syntax: ``GetHash str max offset``.
 The return value is a hash of the *str* argument, a value no larger than *max* but added to by *offset*.